ahtae/aivirt/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/hackerDelta/capstone/tags).

+## Future Features

+- Implement SRS learning with the application, so that the user will get quizzed by it dependening on the difficulty of a trivia question.
+- Maintain session state, even if the user closes the browser tab.
+- Convert it to a multi-player training game.
+- Provide music to help the user focus (if they so desire).
+- Allow the user to heart certain trivia questions.

 ## Authors

 - **Kristy Li** - _Initial work_ [ahtae](https://github.com/ahtae)